-The Group is organised as an unincorporated association of the 13 member Clubs, and is chaired by a senior Club manager representative, elected on a three year rotation, from one of the Group Club managers.
-The current Group Chairman, Andrew Cutler, Chief Executive Officer of Britannia, was elected in November 2022.
+The Group is organised as an unincorporated association of the twelve member Clubs, and is chaired by a senior Club manager representative, elected on a three year rotation, from one of the Group Club managers.
+The current Group Chair, Andrew Cutler, Chief Executive Officer of Britannia, was elected in November 2022.

 The internal administration and the external engagement and representation of the Group is co-ordinated by the Group secretariat, based in the City of London and headed by the Group Chief Executive Officer.

 The day-to-day work of the Group is carried out through a large number of subcommittees and working groups which address a broad range of legal, regulatory, technical and insurance issues impacting on shipowners, operators and charterers.